 3 best practices for writing browse abandonment email subject lines

 1. Keep the subject line simple

 To help you drive more opens from your browse abandonment subject lines, here are a few tips for the next email marketing campaign:

 You don’t need to be overly clever to drive more opens — simply reminding recipients that they abandoned a page will do the trick.
 Doing this will pique your reader’s curiosity without being creepy or overwhelming.

-The most popular subject line among browse abandonment emails was “Did you see something you liked?”
+The most popular subject line example among browse abandonment emails was “Did you see something you liked?”
 This subject line had an open rate of 56.82% – 7% higher than the benchmark average.

 A couple more simple, yet effective subject lines were: